micropython/micropython/docs/reference/constrained.rst

 **String concatenation**

-Consider the following code fragments aimed at producing constant strings:
+Consider the following code fragments which aim to produce constant strings:

 .. code::